If you are searching for a safe and reliable way to invest your money, then a Certificate of Deposit or CD may be an option for you.

 CD interest rates

 The rates for certificates of deposits vary across financial institutions, so it is important to shop around before placing your money in a CD.
 Greenville Savings Bank offers various terms to match your savings goals.
 Minimum opening deposit is $500.00.
-Visit our Certificates of Deposit page to learn more and get started today.
+Visit our Certificates of Deposit page to learn more or contact us to get started today.